brysonm96/CSE-212/Data Structures Tutorial/set.md

 The index(n) = n % sparse_list_size function works well for numbers, but we can also use this function for strings and floats as well.
 To accomplish this, we can convert non-integer values so that the modulo operation applies to them.
 This is done by using a `Hashing Function`.
 Python has a built-in has function.
 The function would then look like this ```index(n) = hash(n) % sparse_list_size```.

-## Info

-This will contain information about the dada structure

 ## Examples

 This will contain examples about the data structure